-Some people also hold that the name Kailashahar came from ‘Har’ (another name of Lord Shiva) and Mount Kailash (home of Lord Shiva) thus ‘Kailash-har’ which was later turned into Kailashahar.
-The name Kailashahar became common and popularly used since the 7th Century when the Tripura king Adi-Dharmapha performed a great ‘yagna’ here.
+Some people also hold that the name Kailashahar came from Har (another name of Lord Shiva) and Mount Kailash (home of Lord Shiva), thus, forming Kailash-har, which was later turned into Kailashahar.
+The name Kailashahar became common and popularly used since the 7th century when the Tripura king, Adi-Dharmapha, performed a great yagna here.

 People Who Enrich Kailashahar Today

-Kailashahar is a small town in fact it is a nagar panchayat town.
+Kailashahar is a small town; in fact, it is a nagar panchayat town.
 But the geographical limitations don’t bind its diverse population.
 Bengalis have been living in Kailashahar for a long time and have been involved in socio-cultural activities of the town for long.
-Apart from Bengalis, Kailashahar also has considerable hill and indigenous population.
+Apart from Bengalis, Kailashahar also has considerable hills and an indigenous population.

 Kailashahar is a beautiful town.
 Temples dot the beautiful town along with lush green tea gardens.
 A visit to Kailashahar is quite incomplete without visiting the Lakhi Narayan Bari, 14 Deities Temple or Choudoo Devotar Mandir and as many as 16 tea estates in the adjoining areas.

-Lakhi Narayan Bari: The Lakhi Narayan Bari is about 45 years old and counted as an antique monument in India.
-It is dedicated to Lord Krishna, and the idol of the Lord has been installed by Krishnananda Sevayet.
+Lakhi Narayan Bari: Lakhi Narayan Bari is about 45 years old and is counted as an antique monument in India.
+It is dedicated to Lord Krishna and the idol of the lord was installed by Krishnananda Sevayet.

-Chouddo Devotar Mandir: The 14 Deities Temple or the Chouddo Devotar Mandir has 14 idols of Gods and Goddess.
+Chouddo Devotar Mandir: The 14 Deities Temple or the Chouddo Devotar Mandir has 14 idols of gods and goddesses.
 Located about 14 kilometres from Agartala, the Chouddo Devotar Mandir is largely frequented by people during the Kharchi Puja celebrated in the month of July.

 A visit to Kailashahar is incomplete without collecting a few souvenirs.
-Like most of the north eastern states, tribal artefacts are considered treasured souvenirs which, tourists can collect from Kailashahar.
-Looking at the emerging popularity of the state, Kailashahar too is being promoted as a tourist destination.
-Today Kailashahar draws a considerable number of people, many of whom seek to get the blessings of Lord Krishna and the 14 Gods and Goddesses.
+Like most of the north-eastern states, tribal artefacts are considered treasured souvenirs, which tourists can collect from Kailashahar.
+Looking at the emerging popularity of the state, Kailashahar, too, is being promoted as a tourist destination.
+Today Kailashahar draws a considerable number of people, many of whom seek the blessings of Lord Krishna and the 14 Gods and Goddesses.

 The best season to visit Kailashahar is during the winters when the temperature drops, but the climate stays mild.
 It is also the best time to visit the various areas adjoining Kailashahar.
 Another good time to visit Kailashahar is right after the rain subsides as there is greenery all around.